OogieOrange/project-1-karate-koi/README.md

 - HTML5
 - CSS3
-- Google Fonts, <br> Was used to import the 'Montserrat' and 'Quicksand' font familys into the connected css stylesheet.
+- [Google Fonts](https://fonts.google.com/), <br> Was used to import the 'Montserrat' and 'Quicksand' font familys into the connected css stylesheet.
-- Font Awesome, <br> Was used to import icons representing socials to the footer.
+- [Font Awesome](https://fontawesome.com/), <br> Was used to import icons representing socials to the footer.
-- Pexels, <br> Was used to source images for the project.
+- [Pexels](https://www.pexels.com/), <br> Was used to source images for the project.
-- Am I Responsive, <br> Was used for checking responsiveness.
+- [Am I Responsive](https://ui.dev/amiresponsive), <br> Was used for checking responsiveness.
+- [Balsamiq](https://balsamiq.com/), <br> Was used to create wireframes.
-- Git, <br> Was used to commit and push my code to GitHub.
+- Git, <br> Was used to commit through Gitpod repository and push code to GitHub.
-- GitHub, <br> Was used to facilitate my project and to deploy it.
+- [GitHub](https://github.com/), <br> Was used to facilitate my project and to deploy it.
 - W3C Validator and W3C jigsaw CSS validator, <br> Was used to validate the code.

 ---